Intervention/docs/image/v4/basics/colors.md

 ## Color Profiles

-Currently Intervention Image can only handle color profiles with the `imagick` and `vips` driver.
+Currently Intervention Image can only handle color profiles with the `imagick` and `vips` drivers.

 ### Read Color Profiles